asdqwex/discobot/README.md

 [![npm downloads](https://img.shields.io/npm/dm/discobot.svg?style=flat-square)](https://www.npmjs.com/package/discobot) [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/asdqwex/discobot)

-Discobot is a bot for [Discord](discordapp.com) built with JavaScript!
+Discobot is a chat bot for [Discord](discordapp.com) built with JavaScript using [Discord.io](https://github.com/izy521/discord.io)!

-This is a truly open project!
-Pull requests will be merged and we will happily give out contributor access to those who contribute!

 # Usage:
  - Install: `npm install -g discobot`
  - Use: `DISCORD_EMAIL=foo DISCORD_PASSWORD=bar discobot`

+We also publish a docker image for each new version so if you prefer to run Discobot as a container please see: [Discobot in Dovker](DOCKER.md)

 Discobot's configuration is environment variable only.
 The available options are: